joehawkens/computing/CHAPTER-2.md

 ## Chapter 2 Summary:

 To summarize: Electricity comes from a grid system created by Electrical Engineers.
 The power is generated, converted, transported, and distributed to the general public.
-Once this electricity reaches your home it is then processed by a Power Supply Unit (PSU) connected to your computer - which further converts the electricity to be useable within your hardware, giving your computer life.
+Once this electricity reaches your home it is then processed by a Power Supply Unit (PSU) connected to your computer - which further converts the electricity to  allow compatibility within your hardware, giving your computer life (power).